mohammad-mghn/tailwindcss-classes-pattern/README.md

 </div>
 ```

-these most common classes, so for more class you can add it at the end of category.
+these most common classes, so for more classes you can add them at the end of the category.

 -------